Bleckitechs/Mailserver_setup.sh/README.md

 ## Installation

-1. Edit the variables at the top of the script:
+1. Edit the domain variable at the top of the script:
     ```bash
     DOMAIN="example.com"
-    MAIL_USER="info"
-    MAIL_PASS="your-password"
     ```

 2. Run the setup script as root: